-ADVANCED CODING II (3 credits) Emphasizes hospital coding.
-Advanced training in HCPCS, with a review of outpatient medical coding.
+ADVANCED CODING II (3 credits) Emphasizes hospital coding and training in HCPCS.

-CLINICAL INTERNSHIP

-On-the-job work experience.
+CLINICAL INTERNSHIP (8 credits) On-the-job work experience.
 The student works at a medical facility off-campus.
 Prerequisite: The student must meet department criteria to be eligible for internship.